NegatioN/BattleRiteStats/_characters/pearl.md

       icon: 81f898538a9eba14b82110f8ebf6654e
       name: Fountain
       type: support
+    - color: pink
+      description: Countering an attack with Tidal Wave recharges your staff.
+      icon: baa9baf5b01c5ee42902398a8f946a5a
+      name: Gush
+      type: control
     - color: blue
       description: Bubble Barrier can be recast within 1.5 to spawn a Lesser Bubble Barrier.
       icon: dba76bbb88cac764f9a8aeff389abb99
       name: Ocean Sage
       type: utility
-    - color: yellow
-      description: Diving into a Bubble Barrier destroys the bubble and resets the cooldown of Dive.
-      icon: 6c30b1e6992030e4dae06a355b7a4fb4
-      name: Ocean Tide
-      type: mobility
     - color: green
       description: Countering an attack with Tidal Wave spawns a Lesser Bubble Barrier around you.
       icon: baa9baf5b01c5ee42902398a8f946a5a
       name: Sea Bubble
       type: survival
-    - color: pink
+    - color: teal
-      description: Charged Volatile Water explodes upon hitting an enemy, dealing full damage and inflicting Silence to other nearby enemies.
+      description: Dive heals self for 6 health and other nearby allies for 18 health when emerging from the deep.
-      icon: 70a26229b7880aa44a46e8cb2af9334f
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
-      name: Splash Damage
+      name: Spring Water
-      type: control
+      type: support
-    winrate: '20.0'
+    winrate: '40.0'
 compos:
   threes:
   - hero_names: